GreptimeTeam/docs/docs/reference/configuration.md

 When a parameter is absent in the configuration file, then the default value is used.

-All sample configuration files are in project's [config](https://github.com/GreptimeTeam/greptimedb/tree/develop/config) folder.
+All sample configuration files are in the project's [config](https://github.com/GreptimeTeam/greptimedb/tree/develop/config) folder.

 ## Specify configuration file